SUPPORTING RHODE ISLAND WRITERS IN THE CREATION OF VIBRANT NEW WORKS

 This is a no-cost residency.
 All writers will receive a $100 stipend to cover travel and related expenses.

-The residency application requires a fee to help cover the project administrator’s stipend and judges’ honorariums.
-Applications received by early bird deadline of February 20th will receive discounted fee of $10.
-After that date the application fee will be $15.
+The $17 residency application fee helps cover the project administrator’s stipend and judges’ honorariums.
 There is an additional $3 processing fee if using a credit card.
-If you’d like to avoid a processing fee you may pay by check or cash.
+If you’d like to avoid a processing fee, you may pay by check or cash.
 To do so please contact us at info@lindenplace.org.
 Applicants with financial hardship for whom the fee is a barrier are asked to email us at writersresidency@lindenplace.org for fee reduction or waiver.

 In line with our mission to serve the community, the reading and discussion event will be free of charge.